 The Oxnard College McNish Art Gallery is an integral part of instruction.
-It features a series of exhibitions during the Fall and Spring semesters that reflects professional work relating to courses taught in the program.
+It features eight exhibitions during the fall and spring semesters, which reflect professional work representing the courses taught in the program.
 These include group and solo shows, a guest-curated show, and a juried student art show.

-The gallery program supports the mission of Oxnard College through its educational program and formal exhibition of contemporary works of art.
-The gallery is open to the public and serves Oxnard College and the broader Oxnard community by providing an opportunity for viewing contemporary works of art and for learning about art in person.
+The gallery program supports the educational mission of Oxnard College through its educational program and formal exhibition of contemporary works of art.
+The gallery also serves the art appreciation, studio arts and liberal arts programs by providing an opportunity for learning about art.

-For more information, contact: Christine Morla, cmorla@vcccd.edu (805) 986-5800, ext.
+For more information, contact:

+Christine Morla, Department Chair, cmorla@vcccd.edu (805) 986-5800, ext.
 1929